dltmdwoOS/plan-agent/README.md

-# plan-agent-korean
+# plan-agent
 <figure>
     <img src="res/PlanAgent.png" style="width:80%;">
 </figure>

-plan-agent-korean is an AI-powered Korean text-to-text response generator.
+plan-agent is an AI-powered English text-to-text response generator.
 It leverages PlanChain and a set of modular tools to answer user queries in a stepwise, explainable manner.

 ## Main Features & Architecture
 - Executes a series of tool permutations created by PlanChain to respond to user queries.
 The process consists of the following four procedures: